jbaubree/vue-use-form-validation/README.md

 - `errorPaths`: Computed property that returns an array of all error paths, including nested ones (e.g., ["email", "user.name"]).
 - `focusFirstErroredInput`: Function to focus the first input with an error.
 - `focusInput`: Function to focus a specific input.
 Supports nested paths like "user.name".
+- `cleanup`: Function to manually clean up watchers, event listeners, and caches.
+This is automatically called when the component unmounts if used within a component context, but can be called manually when needed (e.g., when using the composable outside of a component or for manual cleanup).

 ## Deep Strategy Example